 Just because a child is not at school does not guarantee that things will always work smoothly.
 Natalie describes the home environment as a two-edged sword.
 “If my child has had a difficult morning, it can have a knock-on effect for the lesson,” she says.
 “However, being at home my child is more relaxed and familiar with her surroundings than at school.
 If needed, she can easily take herself off to calm down and return refreshed and ready to learn.”

 Tutors aren’t perfect.
-Just like your child they are individual, and a tutor who helps one child, might not fit the needs of another.
+Just like your child, they are individuals, and a tutor who helps one child, might not fit the needs of another.
 Nor is it simply a matter of qualifications.
 Speaking for Teachers To Your Home, Gillian Dixon has found that it is not always about the specific SEN qualifications of a tutor, but the quality of the experience they have had and the sense that they ‘fit’ with a particular family.
 “Success will depend on the quality and relevant experience of the tutor, and the relationship they have with the family and the child,” she suggests.
-“It can even be beneficial for a tutor to have liaison with the school.”
+“It is also often beneficial for a tutor to have direct liaison with the child's school and teacher.”

 Carla Long, SENCO at a Kent Primary School, also suggests considering the length of a session.
 In her experience, it depends on the child and the extent of their needs, and that sometimes little and often works best.
 For example, two sessions of 30 or 40 minutes rather than an hour’s block.